New Years Eve In Sydney 2023-2024 Mega list

 View Soiree will be an outdoor cocktail party with food from around the world.
 Drinks are included with free-flowing wine, beer, soft drinks, and signature cocktails.
 An acoustic performance will start the evening, followed by a DJ set through midnight to dance the night away with views of both firework celebrations.
-Tickets start at $450 per person for the first release and are available on Eventbrite.
+Tickets were $450 per person in 2022.

 For those looking to celebrate in their rooms, the hotel is offering a special in-room valet service as a room add-on.
 It includes a 4-hour beverage package, along with hot & cold canapes, plus a grazing board.

 A New Year’s Eve at Sir Stanford Hotel

 Dress in your best outfit and prepare for an evening of fine food and wine with a trip to the roof for the NYE fireworks show.

 NYE at Pier One Sydney